The Lost Ancestral Peanut Of The South Is Revived

 A tiny pink peanut is not a white rhinoceros.
 Nor is it a green turtle or a Bengal tiger.
 But until a few years ago the Carolina African runner peanut — at one time, the South's most praised peanut, packed with flavor and rich with oil — was much like the rhinoceros and turtle and tiger.
 That is, it was nearly extinct.

 The Carolina African runner, like many heirloom cultivars of the South, was first brought to America in the 1600s by enslaved West Africans, who grew it in their backyard gardens.
 It was the South's ancestral nut, memorialized in songs, peanut fritters, peanut soup and in Charleston's signature candy, the peanut-and-molasses groundnut cake.
 According to reports from the era, vendors of groundnut cakes would go down to the city's wharves when casks of molasses were being unloaded, scraping it up to boil for the cakes, then adding butter, egg white, parched peanuts and lemon peel.
 They were sold for a penny by free black women called "maumas" sitting on three-legged stools from dawn to dusk.
-All the groundnut maumas were shut down as part of local sanitation efforts, along with the World War 1 sanitation initiatives set forth by Herbert Hoover.
+All the groundnut maumas were shut down as part of local sanitation efforts, along with the World War I sanitation initiatives set forth by Herbert Hoover.

 By the Great Depression, the nut had nearly vanished — displaced by larger and more popular Spanish and Virginia peanuts.
 (Virginia peanuts were brought over from Bolivia in the 1840s.)
 A mere 40 seeds survived, tucked away by plant breeders in the 1930s in a cold-storage seed vault at North Carolina State University.